Financial Objectives

 Insurance for life and critical illness are essential safety nets if you have a spouse, partner, or children who depend on you for their income.
 The critical illness insurance is also worth considering for all employees or business owners, even if you don’t have any dependents yet.

-Life insurance is comparatively inexpensive and well worth the price, for the peace of mind it can bring to the family.
+Life insurance is comparatively inexpensive and well worth the price, for the peace of mind it can bring to the family, and there are even multiple life insurance policy options for those who want even more security.
 Critical illness cover will be more expensive, simply because you are far more likely to become critically ill than to die outright.
 Both insurances get more expensive the older you get.

 TIP: You should check with your employer first, as you may already have these insurances provided by them for free.